SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 ## Notes for Readers {#readernotes}

+(Note to RFC Editor - if this document ever reaches you, please remove this section)

 This document is intended for publiication as a standards-track RFC in the IETF stream, but has not been adopted by any IETF working group, and does not carry any special status within the IETF.

 ## Terminology